LottieJaneDev/usgs_earthquake_data_pipeline/README.md

 <img src="images/seismicwaves.jpg" alt="Seismic Waves" height="300" width="500">

-**IMPORTANT;** _to skip the project overview & head straight to set up, click [here.](setup.md) Do not clone the repository locally, the setup will guide you & clone the repository automatically._
+⚠️**IMPORTANT⚠️** _to skip the project overview & head straight to set up, click [here.](setup.md) Do not clone the repository locally, the setup will guide you & clone the repository automatically._

 ## Table of Contents